patrickrgaffney/patgaffney.com/content/blog/2016-09-24-two-shells-one-prompt.md

 Finally, lets add color to the output of the `ls` command.
 There is a caveat however &mdash; this is mostly OS-dependent.
 In other words, because `ls` is not built into bash, it is included with the operating system and therefore differs depending on who wrote the utility.
 I am going to cover the `ls` included on macOS [^bsd].

-[^bsd]: Apple uses the BSD utilities, so any BSD system should operate the same.

 To enable colored output on `ls`, you need to do either of these two things:

 - Supply the `-G` option to `ls` every time you use it (or set an alias).